flet-dev/flet/README.md

-# Flet
+# Flet - build realtime cross-platform apps in your favorite language

-Build beautiful realtime web, mobile and desktop apps in your favorite language and share them with your team.
+Flet enables you to easily build realtime web, mobile and desktop apps in your favorite language and securely share them with your team.